And really it is......if you follow some of these tips and tricks for making cake pops easier!

 -Finishes the pop in a clean way when you dip it.

 And lastly melt the chocolate so you can dip correctly.
 I use candy melts, so for a bag of candy melts I add in about a teaspoon of oil to help thin out the chocolate.
 If I'm using chocolate candy melts, I skip the oil and add in chunks of dark chocolate 80% of higher, which thins the melts AND gives it a fantastic flavor.
+But as long as you melt everything slowly, you don't have to add anything unless you want it thinner then by all means ad away!

 I hope these tips help you along the way I know they have helped me!